kjetilmjos/node-nmap-viewer/README.md

 This generates an xml file containing all active computers in the range specified. * = all addresser (0-255)

+<h3> Node.js </h3>
+This javascript language will run our web server install by typing the following into a terminal

+sudo apt-get install nodejs

 <h3> BASH file </h3>

 Edit ip address of the bash.sh file in the repository.